ysfchn/dymo-bluetooth/README.md

 python -m pip install --upgrade https://github.com/ysfchn/dymo-bluetooth/archive/refs/heads/main.zip
 ```

 Python 3.10 or up is targeted, but 3.9 should work too.
+It depends on;

-It depends on `bleak` for Bluetooth communication, and `pillow` for importing images from files.
-If `python-barcode` is installed (optional), it can be used to print barcodes.
+* `bleak` for Bluetooth communication.
+* `pillow` for importing & converting images to monochrome images.

+Additionally, if `python-barcode` is installed (which is optional), it can be also used to print barcodes.

 ## Usage